akutsevol/tii-workshop-p72/README.md

-Dependencies
+= Dependencies

-Add the following dependencies to your Cargo.toml:
+Add the following dependencies to your *Cargo.toml*:

 [dependencies]
 openssl = "0.10"